Tower Semiconductor: Fab 9 8" San Antonio, Texas

 Fab 9, located in San Antonio, Texas, United States was acquired by Tower in 2016 from Maxim Integrated.

 Additional fabs through TPSCo

-TPSCo is 51% owned by Tower Semiconductor Ltd. (NASDAQ: TSEM, TASE: TSEM) and 49% owned by Nuvoton Technology Corporation Japan (NTCJ).
+TPSCo is 51% owned by Tower Semiconductor Ltd. and 49% owned by Nuvoton Technology Corporation Japan.
 TPSCo has three (only two are working) manufacturing facilities in Hokuriku, Japan (Uozu, Tonami, and not working Arai) which have been producing large scale integrated circuits for over 30 years.
 Areas of process technology focus include high dynamic range image sensors (CIS and CCD), integrated power devices (BCD, SOI and LDMOS) and high frequency silicon RFCMOS.
 TPSCo offers both IDMs and fabless companies over 120 qualified silicon process flows on 200mm and 300mm substrates from super micron to 45 nm, as well as internal back end processing, assembly and test services.

-Process Technology Offerings

-Tower Semiconductor offers a broad range of advanced analog process technologies.
-The company's analog technology offerings include: SiGe BiCMOS, Silicon Photonics, and RF CMOS (SOI and bulk) for radio frequency (RF) and high performance analog (HPA) applications; CMOS image sensor (CIS); non-imaging sensors, power management, including 700V BCD; CMOS; Mixed-Signal CMOS and MEMS capabilities.
-Tower Semiconductor's modular and customizable processes are available on either 150mm, 200mm or 300mm wafers in its seven fabrication facilities.